Solving Inverse Problems with FLAIR: Introduction

 While it is evident that a model capable of generating photorealistic images should be suitable as prior (a.k.a.\ regularizer) for inverse imaging problems, a practical implementation faces several challenges.
 On the one hand, flow-based models normally operate in the lower-dimensional latent space of a variational autoencoder (VAE), which means that the forward operator (the relationship between the observed, degraded image and the desired, clean target image) is no longer linear.
 On the other hand, the iterative nature of the generative process means that intermediate stages are corrupted with (time-dependent) random noise.
 Hence, one cannot explicitly evaluate their data likelihood, which renders the data term intractable.
 Moreover, learned generative models tend to overly favor regions of the training distribution that have a high sample density.
 For test samples that fall in low-density regions, the prior will have a too strong tendency to pull towards outputs with higher a-priori likelihood, compromising fidelity to the input observations.

-Here, we propose \underline{f}low-based \underline{l}atent \underline{a}daptive \underline{i}nference with deterministic \underline{r}e-noising (\method{}), a novel training free variational framework explicitly tailored to integrate flow-based latent diffusion models into inverse problem-solving.
+Here, we propose \underline{f}low-based \underline{l}atent \underline{a}daptive \underline{i}nference with deterministic \underline{r}e-noising (\method{}), a novel, training-free variational framework explicitly tailored to integrate flow-based latent diffusion models into inverse problem-solving.
 To the best of our knowledge, \method{} is the first scheme that combines latent generative modeling, flow matching and variational inference into a unified formulation for inverse problems.
-Our main contributions are \begin{itemize} \itemsep{.1em} \item A novel variational objective for inverse problems with flow-matching priors. \item Deterministic trajectory adjustments to robustly handle rare or atypical data scenarios. \item Decoupled optimization of data and regularization terms, enabling hard data consistency. \item A novel, time-dependent weighting scheme, calibrated via offline accuracy estimates, that adapts the regularization along the flow trajectory to match the changing reliability of the model's predictions, ensuring robust inference. \end{itemize}
+Our main contributions are

+\begin{itemize} \itemsep{.1em} \item A novel variational objective for inverse problems with flow-matching priors. \item Deterministic trajectory adjustments guide the prior towards regions which are more consistent with the observed data. \item Decoupled optimization of data and regularization terms, enabling hard data consistency. \item A novel, time-dependent weighting scheme, calibrated via offline accuracy estimates, that adapts the regularization along the flow trajectory to match the changing reliability of the model's predictions, ensuring robust inference. \end{itemize}